Working papers (please send me an email for the latest version)

 (with Åke Brännström and Ulf Dieckmann)

 Richter, A., A.M.
 Eikeset, D. van Soest, F.K.
 Diekert, N.C.
-Stenseth (2017) “Optimal management under institutional constraints – Determining a total allowable catch for different fleet segments in the North East Arctic cod fishery” Environmental and Resource economics, doi:10.1007/s10640-016-0106-3.
+Stenseth (2018) “Optimal management under institutional constraints: Determining a total allowable catch for different fleet segments in the North East Arctic cod fishery” Environmental and Resource Economics 69(4):811–835 (open access).
 This paper has been circulating before as: Towards the Optimal Management of the Northeast Arctic Cod Fishery

 Diekert, F.K., A. Richter, I.M.
 Rivrud, A. Mysterud (2016), “How constraints affect the hunter’s decision to shoot a deer” Proceedings of the National Academy of Sciences, 113: 14450-14455 (open access).